How to Succeed in the Business Intelligence Master's Degree Program

 Published on May 1, 2019 by Amy Cassell

 Companies of all kinds have discovered how useful data can be, and they’re harnessing it to forecast trends and make major business decisions.
 But before executives can make sound, data-driven decisions, they call on someone who can interpret, analyze, and visualize all that data, translating it into an easy-to-understand presentation of information.
 Enter: The business intelligence pro.

-“While Business Intelligence has been around for a long time, it has grown exponentially in recent years thanks to the proliferation of data and the growing ability to analyze it,” says Heather Torres, the director of Full Sail’s Business Intelligence master of science degree program.
+“While Business Intelligence has been around for a long time, it has grown exponentially in recent years thanks to the proliferation of data and the growing ability to analyze it,” says Heather Torres, the Director of Graduate Studies.

 Full Sail’s fast-paced, 12-month online Business Intelligence program prepares students for opportunities in a variety of industries, as more and more businesses see the value in making data-informed decisions.
 (Grad Thaddeus E. Ray, for example, works with metadata at Warner-Elektra-Atlantic, the distribution/manufacturing arm of Warner Music Group; and Chuck McGinnis is a professional data analyst for the United States military.)

 “We view our Business Intelligence program as a business degree, not a technical one,” Heather says.
 “We want our grads to be the bridge between the tech-y people who gather and scrub the data and the C-suite people who need that data analyzed and explained.”